linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 ### Default Application Settings
-When installed multiple applications in the same type, you can choose one of them to be the default application to run.
+If several applications in the same type are installed, you can choose one of them to be the default application to open files.

 ![0|default](jpg/default.jpg)